ndefokou/kamer-pro/README.md

 ## Key Features

-- **Product Management**: Effortlessly create, update, and manage products.
+- **Product Management**: Effortlessly create, update, and manage propertys.
 - **User Authentication**: Secure user registration and login with JWT-based authentication.
 - **Product Reviews and Ratings**: Allow users to leave reviews and ratings for products.
 - **shopping Cart**: A fully functional shopping cart for a smooth checkout process.